 Section 16.45.130 of the code deals with green and sustainable building requirements.
 Among many other provisions, that section of the code requires that the first floor elevation of all new buildings in the subject's district be 24 inches above the base flood elevation.

 We have not been provided with a topographic survey of the subject property or the base floor elevation.
 However, the property does lie within a special flood hazard area according to FEMA.
 As such, it is considered to be reasonably likely that construction of a new development at the subject property would require raising the elevation of the site by the addition of fill materials.
-Moreover, it is considered doubtful that below grade floor area would be allowed.
+As previously noted, the submitted development plan calls for the elevation of the site to three to five feet above grade.
+It is considered doubtful that below grade floor area would be allowed, and none is proposed.